qianqian121/nd013/CarND-Vehicle-Detection/writeup.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+I tried different color space to extract features.
+Training a svm linear model on both the smallest data set and complete data set.
+The smallest data set gave me more false positive.

+I tried different sliding windows, and found sliding windows position affects the result but not very much.
+But the feature will affect the result a lot.

+I'm using 3 scales of HOG features - 1.1, 1.25, 1.5.
+But it also slows down the prediction speed.
+Then I switched to HOG sub-sampling that extract the entire image HOG features.

+I added a filter to remove the false positive of frames that have shadows.
+But the filter caused the pipeline to lose track of a detected vehicle.

+To further improve my project, I'd like to add fast tracking feature.
+After a vehicle is detected, use the fast tracking feature to slide the window of the possible path of the vehicle.